sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 }
 ```

-This creates a serverless DynamoDB table using [`sst.Table`](https://docs.serverless-stack.com/constructs/Table).
+This creates a serverless DynamoDB table using the SST [`Table`](https://docs.serverless-stack.com/constructs/Table) construct.
 It has a primary key called `counter`.
 Our table is going to look something like this:

 | counter | tally |
 |---------|-------|
 | clicks  | 123   |

-### Setting up the API
+### Creating our API

 Now let's add the API.